ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

   move-enabled.

 * It forces the weakening of class invariants for some move-enabled
-  classes: if move construction can throw, it must be possible to leave the source object in a resource-less state.
+  classes: if move construction is not allowed to throw, the invariant must include a resource-less state in which we can leave the source object.

 * In some cases class maintainers may need to choose between move-enabling their class and maintaining its current guarantees to users.
-For example, dinkumware's list implementation currently derives QOI benefits from having no resource-less state—“begin” and “end” iterators maintain their relationships even after lists are swapped.
+For example, Dinkumware's list implementation currently derives QOI benefits from having no resource-less state—“begin” and “end” iterators maintain their relationships even after lists are swapped.
 If throwing move constructors are banned, that would no